spray/spray/docs/documentation/spray-can/http-client.rst

 Chunked Requests
 ~~~~~~~~~~~~~~~~

-Alternatively to a single ``HttpRequest`` the application can choose to send the sequence of individual messages:
+Alternatively to a single ``HttpRequest`` the application can choose to send this sequence of individual messages:

 - One ``ChunkedRequestStart``
 - Zero or more ``MessageChunks``